+ with the arguments

 No complex rational has an imaginary part of zero because such a

-number is always represented by Common Lisp as an object of type rational
+number is always represented by Common Lisp as an object of type rational;

 see Section 12.1.5.3 (Rule of Canonical Representation for Complex Rationals).

-which has a complex part type
+complex which has a complex part type

-that is a subtype of single-float
+that is a subtype of single-float.

 A complex single float is a complex,